easybuilders/easybuild-docs/docs/unit-tests.md

 * `main` (stable, latest EasyBuild release)
 * `develop` (development, potentially unstable)

-We strictly adher to the policy of only merging pull requests for which the corresponding (latest) run of the *full* unit test suite passes successfully.
+We strictly adhere to the policy of only merging pull requests for which the corresponding (latest) run of the *full* unit test suite passes successfully.